LeonardoResearchGroup/NetInt/README.md

 ## How is it built? ##

 In general terms, it is all about creating instances of GraphPad and ControlPanel classes, and visualize the output on an instance of the PApplet class.
-The instance of GrapPad contains all the interactive visual elements inside containers.
-Each container has methods that map the attributes of vertices and edges of subgraphs to the attributes of visual elements.
+The instance of GrapPad contains all the interactive visual elements inside community containers.
+Each container has methods that map the attributes of vertices and edges to the attributes of visual elements.
 The code below shows how this process happens in the main executable class.

 	import java.io.File;
 	import netInt.GraphPad;